rackerlabs/docs-cloud-identity/api-docs/quickstart-guide.rst

 Best practices
 ~~~~~~~~~~~~~~~~~~

--  Cache authentication tokens.

-   By default, the Rackspace Cloud Identity service makes an
+-  When you authenticate to the Rackspace Cloud Identity service be sure to
-   authentication request before every API call.
+   cache the token value that is returned.

+   The Rackspace Cloud Identity service validates the authentication in every
+   API request before attempting to complete the operation.
+To optimize your
-   To speed up your API operations and reduce system load, store the
+   API operations and reduce system load, store the
-   authentication token in a secure cache or database so that the
+   authentication token in a secure cache or database so that applications
-   API can use the stored information, instead of having to
+   can use the stored value instead of requiring the application to issue
-   re-authenticate for each API request.
+   an authentication request before each API operation.
 You can re-use the cached
    token value as long as it remains valid.

+   .. note:: For an example of how to cache credentials with an SDK, see `Caching credentials`_
+      in the php-opencloud documentation.

 -  Design applications to re-authenticate after receiving a
    `401 Unauthorized` response from a service endpoint, or use
-   either of the following methods to get a new token before the
+   either of the following methods to check the token expiration and
-   existing token expires.
+   reauthenticate before the token expires.

    -  Submit a **POST tokens** request within an hour of the token
       expiration to obtain a new token.
 Note that this behavior is a